Visiting Hong Kong Disneyland

 We stayed until evening to watch the firework display above the castle and then made our way back to Kowloon and our tiny hostel room.

 Next day we were up early to go and collect our visas from the Thai embassy which were ready and waiting for us and even better were free.

 Then we were off for our second day in the park.

 I think we managed to get around all the main rides on our first day but it’s always nice to be able to go back to your favourite rides again.

-After we’d riden everything as much as we wanted to we left the park and back on the train to Kowloon and our final night at the hostel.
+After we’d ridden everything as much as we wanted to we left the park and headed back on the train to Kowloon and our final night at the hostel.

 Next morning we caught the bus from just outside our hostel back the airport and our flight back to Chiang Mai, visa in hand.